-But once I sit in the comfy chair and the film lights up the hall, the basement cinema turns out to be a very cozy place with kind of a familial atmosphere.
-Founded in 1970, the Kellerkino was the first independent cinema of the country, and until today the programme consists of cinematic avant garde gems that wouldn’t be shown on the real big screens.
+But once I sit in the comfy chair and the film lights up the hall, the basement cinema turns out to be a very cozy place with a kind of familial atmosphere.
+Founded in 1970, the Kellerkino was the first independent cinema in the country, and until today the programme consists of cinematic avant-garde gems that wouldn’t be shown on the real big screens.
 So even film freaks like myself will find a raw diamond in this underground spot once in a while.